Macedonian Australians: Victoria

 The city of Werribee between Melbourne and Geelong was one of the original Macedonian settlements in Australia.
 The first Macedonians arrived in Werribee in 1924, and had great success growing peas, cauliflowers and tomatoes.
 Many also took to dairy farming and market-gardening.
-In 1934 the "Greek Macedonian Community of Weribee South" was founded among the Grecophile Macedonians.
-By 1940 many more had come to the Weribee area, a Macedonian cafe and restaurant had also been set up.
-In 1947 a branch of the Macedonian-Australian People's League opened in Weribee.
+In 1934 the "Greek Macedonian Community of Werribee South" was founded among the Grecophile Macedonians.
+By 1940 many more had come to the Werribee area, a Macedonian cafe and restaurant had also been set up.
+In 1947 a branch of the Macedonian-Australian People's League opened in Werribee.
 It took an instrumental role in the Hospital Appeals.
 The branch went on to establish a local KUD and social group.
-After the Greek Civil War a large influx of Aegean Macedonians came to the Weribee area.
+After the Greek Civil War a large influx of Aegean Macedonians came to the Werribee area.
 They would form the backbone of the Macedonian community in Werribee.
 In the 1960s many Macedonians from Yugoslavia also came to Australia.
 By the 1970s a Macedonian hall had been set up and two more KUD's had been founded in the area.
-The Macedonians are well established in the Weribee area and have made a lasting contribution to the region.
-By 1991 there were 565 Macedonians speakers in Weribee, this rose to 964 in 2006.
+The Macedonians are well established in the Werribee area and have made a lasting contribution to the region.
+By 1991 there were 565 Macedonian speakers in Werribee, this rose to 964 in 2006.
 The number of people claiming Macedonian ancestry are 1,154.

-Macedonians in New South Wales
+New South Wales

 Many of the first Macedonians came to New South Wales.
 During the 1920s, 1930s and 1940s many Aegean Macedonians settled in Crabbes Creek, Queanbeyan, Newcastle and Richmond.
 By the time of the Macedonian-Australian People's League Macedonians could be found all over the state.
 Branches were opened in Sydney (Vesela Makedonija), Queanbeyan (Alexander the Great), Richmond (Kotori), Crabbes Creek (Sloboda), Katoomba, Port Kembla, Forbes, Braidwood, Beechwood (Wauchope), Lithgow, Captains Flat, Newcastle, Bonnyrigg and Griffith.
 The first Macedonian hall built in Australia was the Macedonian Cultural Hall in Crabbes Creek.
 From the 1960s thousands of Macedonians from the Bitola, Prespa, Struga and Ohrid regions of Macedonia would come to New South Wales.
 Many of these immigrants settled in Wollongong, Sydney and Newcastle.
 Today the Macedonian Community in New South Wales is the second largest in Australia.
 By 2001, 30,658 people were speaking Macedonian at home with 19,057 of these born in the North Macedonia.
 In 2006, 34,316 people claimed Macedonian ancestry but community spokesperson claim that in New South Wales there are over 70,000 Macedonians.